Carrooi/Node-FsFinder/README.md

 var directories = Finder.findDirectories('/var/data/base-path');		// Returns directories
 var paths = Finder.find('/var/data/base-path');							// Returns files and directories
 ```

-Only different thing are regular expressions.
-They have to be enclosed in <>.

 ```
 var files = Finder.findFiles('/var/data/base-path/<(.git|.idea)*[0-9]>');		// Returns every file with .git or .idea and also with number in path